oscarno22/graph-algos/README.md

 The Bellman-Ford algorithm finds shortest paths from a single source vertex to all other vertices in a weighted graph.
 Key features of this implementation:

-- **Handles negative weights**: Unlike Dijkstra's algorithm, Bellman-Ford can process negative edge weights
-- **Detects negative cycles**: The algorithm can identify if the graph contains negative-weight cycles
-- **Works with both directed and undirected graphs**: Automatically handles graph type based on input format

 ### Core Functions

 - `bellman_ford()`: Main algorithm implementation